hehua04/hehua04/README.md

 ## Hi there 👋

 I am in NEFU and majoring in English.
-So I nearly do not participate in developing but I still learn to do sth. to give issue or PRs to some projects.
+So I nearly do not participate in developing but I still learn to do sth. to post issues or give PRs to some projects.

 I am a radio amateur and my callsign is BG2FZJ, 73.